 - Small pots dry out quicker than large pots, so keep a close eye on these.

 How to water:

 - With most plants, you can simply pour the water directly into the potting mix until it begins to run out through the pot’s drainage holes.
 Let the pot drain for a while and then place it back where it belongs.
 If you use a saucer, or the pot has a connected saucer, check to see if there’s water in it after about a half hour.
-If there is, damp that water out.
+If there is, dump that water out.

 - Some houseplants do not like water collecting in their crowns—where their stems or leaves meet the soil.
 These include African violets, cape primroses and certain begonias.
-Water these houseplants from below; sit their pot in a container of water so that the potting mix draws water up from the pot’s drainage holes (or through the sides of the pot if it is porous clay).
+Water these houseplants from below; sit their pot in a container of water so that the potting mix draws water up from the pot’s drainage holes (or through the sides of the pot if it is unglazed terra-cotta).
 When the soil surface looks damp, remove the pot from the water and let it drain.

 - Plants that are watered from below should occasionally be carefully watered from above to flush salts out of the potting mix.

-- If you’ve neglected to water your plant for so long that the soil has dried and pulled away from the sides of the pot, sink the pot in a bucket of water until the potting mix loosens and expands again (provided that the plant is still alive.)
+- If you’ve neglected to water your plant for so long that the soil has dried and pulled away from the sides of the pot, sink the pot in a bucket of water until the potting mix loosens and expands again (provided that the plant is still alive).

 - Use room-temperature water to avoid shocking the plant.

 - There is no need to let water sit overnight before using it on plants.
 This has been recommended as a way to let chlorine evaporate, but there generally isn’t enough chlorine in tap water to harm most plants.